Competition Frequently Asked Questions

 HOW LONG IS THE COMPETITION

 Most competition teams play throughout the year.
-The main league
+The Fall

 season runs from early September to mid-November of each year.